Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Preliminaries

 \section{Preliminaries}

-In this section, we first formally set up the problem of training DLNs for solving multi-class classification problems in \Cref{subsec:setup}, followed by introducing the metrics for measuring within-class compression and between-class discrimination of features at each layer in \Cref{subsec:metrics}.
+In this section, we first formally introduce the problem of training DLNs for solving multi-class classification problems in \Cref{subsec:setup}, and then present the metrics for measuring within-class compression and between-class discrimination of features at each layer in \Cref{subsec:metrics}.